Valley polarization, magnetization, and superconductivity in bilayer graphene near the van Hove singularity: Introduction

 \section{Introduction}

 Twisted bilayer graphene has emerged as a popular platform for investigating strongly-correlated electronic states, primarily due to the appearance of flat Moiré bands at certain twist angles that amplify electron-electron interactions \cite{twistedunconventionalSC,Bistritzer2011,Andrei2020}.
-Until recently, the relatively innocuous platform of Bernal-stacked bilayer graphene (BBG) has been overlooked as a candidate material for correlated-electron physics.
+Prior to this wave of interest, Bernal-stacked bilayer graphene (BBG) was recognized for its strong electronic correlations at low energies \cite{RozhkovReview2016}.
+Several candidate phases were proposed, including both gapped and gapless states \cite{Weitz2010,Bao2012,Mayorov2011,Martin2010}.
+Until recently, however, superconductivity in BBG has remained largely unexplored.

 Renewed interest in BBG was sparked by a pair of 2021 papers that observed a sequence of unusual symmetry-breaking electronic states as the bias field and electron density were tuned \cite{isospin,cascade}.
 Notably, when the BBG was subjected to an in-plane magnetic field, a region of superconductivity emerged within the phase diagram, pointing to unconventional superconductivity.
 A subsequent study found a similar enhancement of the superconducting state when the BBG was placed on a substrate of monolayer tungsten diselenide (WSe\textsubscript{2}) \cite{WSe2}.
 Due to the low atomic mass of carbon, graphene exhibits intrinsically tiny spin-orbit coupling (SOC) \cite{Min2006,Konschuh2010,Konschuh2012,Sichau2019,David2019}.
 However, when placed on a substrate with a heavy atom (i.e. tungsten), graphene experiences a proximity-induced SOC enhancement of up to two orders of magnitude \cite{proximityDFT,WangZ2015,WangZ2016,WangD2019,Szentpeteri2024}.
 SOC is believed to play a key role in the enhancement of the superconducting state \cite{WSe2,ZhangY2024}.